What is contact improvisation?

-Contact dance is an improvised expression of movement guided by different points of contact.
-It’s the opportunity to explore interactive movement, broaden range of motion, and build trust between two moving bodies.
+Contact Improvisation is an expression of dance guided by different points of physical contact between one or more moving bodies.
+It’s an opportunity to explore interactive movement, broaden range of motion, and build trust between two moving bodies.
 Through this, a sensational dance free of form is created.